Your gut is a lively place. Bacteria of all kinds thrive in your intestines — and for the most part help you to thrive.

 “The gut microbiota is a very complex ecosystem,” says Dr. Geoffrey Preidis, an assistant professor of pediatrics at Baylor College of Medicine and pediatric gastroenterologist at Texas Children’s Hospital in Houston.
 “There are many, many microbes that inhabit various niches within the intestine.
 Many of them work together.
 Many of them depend on each other.”

-“The problem is that antibiotics can cause a lot of collateral damage — they don’t just target that one pathogenic bacterium that they are prescribed to eliminate.
-They will also target and kill off a large portion of the otherwise normal gut microbiota that we all have within us,” Preidis says.
+“The problem is that antibiotics can cause a lot of collateral damage — they don’t just target that one pathogenic bacterium that they’re prescribed to eliminate.
+They’ll also target and kill off a large portion of the otherwise normal gut microbiota that we all have within us,” Preidis says.
 “One of the common complications to antibiotic use is something called antibiotic-associated diarrhea, and we think it’s caused by disturbing the good bacteria that live inside of us.”
 He notes that research puts the incidence of AAD at anywhere between 5% and 35% for individuals taking antibiotics.

 What Are Probiotics?

 To encourage growth of good bacteria when taking antibiotics, many clinicians and dietitians now recommend taking probiotics — live microorganisms thought to confer some health benefit to the host; that is, you or whomever ingests them.
 The term is broadly used today to describe various strains of bacteria as well as yeast.

 “There is some evidence that (specific strains of probiotic bacteria help) with preventing diarrhea associated with antibiotic use,” says Dr. John Cullen, a family physician in private practice in Valdez, Alaska, and a former president of the American Academy of Family Physicians.